A good tomato is hard to forget. You know you’ve hit the jackpot in that first, juicy bite.

 Every tomato has the potential to be great and some extra attention now will pay off big time come harvest.
 Set the stage for a stellar performance by this year’s crops with these tips.

 How to Get The Best Tomatoes:

 - Healthy soil, healthy plants.
 Enrich the soil with Tomato-tone and compost every other week to keep plants supplied with essential nutrients.

 - Remove damaged plants.
 Remove any fruit that shows dark patches on their bottom.
 These leathery patches, known as blossom end rot, cannot be reversed.

 - Water well.
 During hot weather, tomato plants need deep waterings.
 Tomatoes are also less likely to crack when the soil is kept slightly moist.

 - Protect plants from heat.
 Hot sun can cause sunscald, leaving tomatoes with pale, leathery patches on the fruits that pucker when they should be ripening.
-Bushy plants with lots of leaves naturally shade fruit from sun, however, plants with less leaves are more vulnerable.
-Cover plants with lightweight cloth covers through the first few heat waves.
+Bushy plants with lots of leaves naturally shade the fruit from the sun, however, plants with fewer leaves are more vulnerable.
+Cover plants with lightweight cloth through the first few heatwaves.

 - Remove tomato suckers.
 These small shoots sprout out from where the stem and the branch of a tomato plant meet.
 Though harmless, tomato suckers do drain energy away from the main stems.